acutesoftware/worldbuild/README.rst

     maps: [alrona-pen-coloured.jpg]

 You need to have a root section for each element in contents, and there needs to be a name and desc element at the minimum.
-You can have other elements such as file to bring in additional text.

 .. code:: python